When to Use Fresh Herbs & When to Use Dried Herbs

-• Dried Herbs - We find that dried herbs do the best if added during cooking so their flavor has time to infuse the whole dish.
-If we’re doing a soup or a braise, we’ll stir in the dried herbs right before adding the liquid and then let everything simmer for while.
+Dried herbs tend to do best if they’re added during cooking so their flavor has time to infuse the whole dish — add them too late in the game and they just taste dusty.
+If I’m doing a soup or a braise, I’ll stir in the dried herbs right before adding the liquid and then let everything simmer for a while.
 It also helps an enormous amount to work with good-quality dried herbs.
 If you open a jar and can’t smell that herb-y aroma, it’s time to replace it!

-• Fresh Herbs - When we use fresh herbs, we want to make it count.
-We’ll use them to finish a dish, like adding thyme toward the end of cooking or sprinkling dill over the top of steamed vegetables.
-This way the flavors are still fresh and bright when we start serving.
-We also use fresh herbs in sauces, salad dressings, and other quick dishes since dried herbs wouldn’t have enough time to really infuse these kinds of dishes.
+When we use fresh out-of-season herbs in the winter months, we want to make it count.
+They’re best when used at the end of cooking, to finish a dish — like adding thyme just before a soup is done or sprinkling ribbons of basil over the top of a pizza.
+This way the flavors are still fresh and bright when I start serving.
+I also like to use fresh herbs in sauces, salad dressings, and other quick dishes since dried herbs don’t have enough time to really infuse these kinds of dishes.